rosinys/Social-Media-Performance-Funnel-Analysis/README.md

 # Social-Media-Performance-Funnel-Analysis
-Analyzing platform performance and audience behavior across Facebook and Instagram to optimize marketing strategy.

 🚀 Social Media Ad Performance Analysis

 This project focuses on analyzing and improving advertising performance across Facebook and Instagram.
 It explores how different platforms, audiences, and ad types influence engagement, conversions, and overall marketing efficiency.

 📂 Project Overview